NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 To simplify template creation, NSO features the `/devices/create-template` action that can initiate a template from a set of device configurations by finding common structural patterns.
 The resulting template can be used as as-is or as a starting point for further refinement.

+In addition to extracting patterns from configuration already present in NSO, the action can also consume configuration snippets directly.
+Snippets can be supplied either from a file on the NSO server filesystem or as inline payload data.
+Supported formats are NETCONF-style XML wrapped in a `<config>` element, Cisco XR style CLI (`cli-c`), Juniper curly-brace CLI (`cli-j`), and Juniper set commands (`cli-j-cmd`).
+Delete operations in the input, such as Cisco-style `no` commands or XML `operation="remove"` attributes, are translated into `delete` tags in the generated device template.

 The algorithm works by traversing the data depth-first, keeping track of the rate of occurrence of configuration nodes, and any values that compare equal.
 Values that do not compare equal are parameterized.
 For example:

 {% code overflow="wrap" %}